VinPassed

 If you are buying privately

 Buying privately in Florida carries more risk than buying from a dealer.
-The state consumer-fraud law reaches conduct done in the course of trade or commerce, so a dealer or a curbstoner selling cars as a business is covered, but a genuine one-off private seller usually is not.
-Florida treats anyone dealing in three or more vehicles within a year as a dealer who must be licensed, so a "private" seller who is really moving cars in volume is an unlicensed dealer, and that itself is a violation.
+The state consumer-fraud law reaches conduct done in the course of trade or commerce.
+That covers a dealer or a curbstoner selling cars as a business, but a genuine one-off private seller usually is not covered.
+Florida treats anyone dealing in three or more vehicles within a year as a dealer who must be licensed.
+A "private" seller who is really moving cars in volume is an unlicensed dealer, and that itself is a violation.
 Florida also freely allows as-is sales, and a private seller does not owe you a Buyers Guide.
-Your real protections are common-law fraud if the seller made a specific false statement about a known defect, federal odometer law if the mileage was rolled back, and the seller\u2019s duty to disclose a branded title.
+Three real protections survive.
+Common-law fraud, if the seller made a specific false statement about a known defect.
+Federal odometer law, if the mileage was rolled back.
+And the seller’s duty to disclose a branded title.
 None of that replaces checking the car yourself before you hand over money.

 If you are selling privately

-Your disclosure duties are narrower than a dealer\u2019s but real.
+Your disclosure duties are narrower than a dealer’s but real.
 You have to disclose any title brand in writing, and failing to disclose a brand is a criminal misdemeanor.
-You have to give an accurate odometer reading; federal law requires odometer disclosure on vehicles under 20 model years old.
-You do not have to volunteer every flaw, but an affirmative lie about the car\u2019s condition is fraud, and writing "as-is" protects you from implied-warranty claims, not from fraud.
-One line not to cross: Florida treats anyone selling three or more vehicles in a year as a dealer who must be licensed, so if you are flipping cars rather than selling your own, you can become an unlicensed dealer, which is itself a violation and pulls you under the dealer-level FDUTPA duties.
-After the sale, file a Notice of Sale with FLHSMV to release yourself from liability, because without it a ticket or crash the buyer causes before they retitle can come back to you.
+You have to give an accurate odometer reading; federal lawrequires odometer disclosure on vehicles under 20 model years old.
+You do not have to volunteer every flaw, but an affirmative lie about the car’s condition is fraud, and writing "as-is" protects you from implied-warranty claims, not from fraud.
+One line not to cross: Florida treats anyone selling three or more vehicles in a year as a dealer who must be licensed.
+If you are flipping cars rather than selling your own, you can become an unlicensed dealer.
+That is itself a violation, and it pulls you under the dealer-level FDUTPA duties.
+Take your license plate off before the buyer drives away: in Florida the plate stays with the seller, and transferring it to your next car is also what avoids the $225 initial registration fee.
+After the sale, file a Notice of Sale, form HSMV 82050, with FLHSMV to release yourself from liability.
+Without it, a ticket or crash the buyer causes before they retitle can come back to you.

 Getting paid safely is the part that goes wrong